 Pricing: Starter at $169/month (limited to 2 active jobs), Standard at $299/month, Premier at $599/month.
 No free tier.

 The caveat: A solid mid-market ATS that covers the basics well.
-But the Starter plan caps you at two active jobs, and AI sourcing draws from pre-sourced profiles rather than true real-time search.
-If proactive candidate sourcing is your primary need, you'll want a dedicated tool alongside it.
+The Starter plan caps you at two active jobs, and AI sourcing draws from pre-sourced profiles rather than true real-time search.
+If proactive candidate sourcing is your primary need, you’ll want a dedicated tool alongside it.

 6. Phenom - Good for Enterprise Talent Experience Platforms

 Phenom is a full talent experience platform: AI chatbot, career site personalization, CRM, internal mobility tools, and employee referral management.
-It's built for large enterprises that want a unified experience across the entire talent lifecycle.
+Built for large enterprises that want a unified experience across the entire talent lifecycle, Phenom is one of the most feature-complete - and most expensive - platforms in this space.

 Key features: AI chatbot for career sites, personalized job recommendations, talent CRM, internal mobility marketplace, hiring manager experience tools.